-A 50-mile out and back course on backcountry gravel roads with less than one mile of paved surface for the 100-mile race.
+An out and back course on backcountry gravel roads with less than one mile of paved surface for the 100-mile race.
+The 125-mile race starts Friday Oct 9, 2020 at 10:00 pm.
+Beginning on the original Heartland 100 course with a 25 mile circle out to Eureka, KS beginning at mile 15.
+The 100K is an out and back on a portion of the Heartland 100 course, to Texaco Hill aid station and back.
+The 50-mile is an out and back on a portion of the Heartland 100 course to Teterville rd aid station and back.
+The Cassoday marathon is a point to point course with a 1.2 mile loop in Cassoday, then out to Teterville rd aid station.
 Much of the course meanders through open range with stunning views of the vast expanse of the Flint Hills tallgrass prairie.
 The 100-mile course has rolling hills and 6,000 feet of climb.
 Cassoday is located off Interstate 35 and is 34 miles south of Emporia and 22 miles north of El Dorado.
 The two nearest commercial airports are in Wichita (55 miles southwest) and Kansas City (146 miles northeast).

 100 MILE AWARDS: All runners who complete the 100 mile under the time limit will receive a belt buckle and a finisher’s sweatshirt.
 Sweatshirts will have 100 mile finisher on the back or 100 mile finisher, sub 24 hour.
 There will be an overall award for first male and female finisher.
 There will be an award for the first Kansan to cross the finish line.